-- Binary Library to SPICE Text File: This command translates a binary Micro-Cap library parameter file, FILE.LBR, into a text file, FILE.LIB, containing model statements. - - SPICE Text File to Binary Library: This command translates a SPICE text file, FILE.LIB, containing model statements, into a binary Micro-Cap library parameter file, FILE.LBR.
+• Binary Library to SPICE Text File: This command translates a binary Micro-Cap library parameter file, FILE.LBR, into a text file, FILE.LIB, containing model statements.

+• SPICE Text File to Binary Library: This command translates a SPICE text file, FILE.LIB, containing model statements, into a binary Micro-Cap library parameter file, FILE.LBR.

-- Schematic to SPICE Text File: This command creates a SPICE netlist from the active schematic.
-Any or all analyses may be specified and several types of SPICE formats may be specified. - Schematic to Printed Circuit Board: These commands create netlist files to be used as input to Protel, Accel, OrCad, or PADS. - Schematic to Old Version: This translates the current schematic file to older formats.
+• Schematic to SPICE Text File: This command creates a SPICE netlist from the active schematic.
+Any or all analyses may be specified and several types of SPICE formats may be specified.

+• Schematic to Printed Circuit Board: These commands create netlist files to be used as input to Protel, Accel, OrCad, or PADS.

+• Schematic to Old Version: This translates the current schematic file to older formats.
 For example, if you want to simulate a circuit created with MC5 through MC10, you would use this command.
-MC11 can read any of the older formats.
-Saving a file in MC5 format, and then reading it back with MC11 will lose some of the MC11 options in the original file. - Bill of Materials: This command creates a bill of materials for the schematic listing part name, type, value, quantity, and other attributes.
-It lets you format and arrange the order of the items that are to be printed. - Model to SPICE File: This option converts MODEL program data files into SPICE style model statements in a SPICE text file. - IBIS to SPICE File: This accesses the IBIS dialog box.
+MC12 can read any of the older formats.
+Saving a file in MC5 format, and then reading it back with MC12 will lose some of the MC12 options in the original file.

+• Bill of Materials: This command creates a bill of materials for the schematic listing part name, type, value, quantity, and other attributes.
+It lets you format and arrange the order of the items that are to be printed.

+• Model to SPICE File: This option converts MODEL program data files into SPICE style model statements in a SPICE text file.

+• IBIS to SPICE File: This accesses the IBIS dialog box.
 It creates SPICE files from IBIS files, set up for a transient run in either Standard Models or Golden Waveforms Check format.

-- Touchstone Files: This option converts Touchstone file parameters from S, Y, Z, G, H, T, or ABCD (Cascade) format to any other format (S, Y, Z, G, H, T, or ABCD). - Load MC File: This command loads a circuit numeric output file and scans it for references to Monte Carlo performance function error reports.
+• Touchstone Files: This option converts Touchstone file parameters from S, Y, Z, G, H, T, or ABCD (Cascade) format to any other format (S, Y, Z, G, H, T, or ABCD).

+• Load MC File: This command is still available but has been superseded by the Create Circuit command in the histogram window.
+It loads a numeric output file and scans it for references to Monte Carlo performance function error reports.
 It then creates the circuits which caused errors during the Monte Carlo run, showing each circuit with parameter values which caused failure.
-Failure means not meeting a performance function limit (like rise time or delay) specified in the original Monte Carlo run.